canonical-web-and-design/django-asset-server-url/README.md

 Django asset_server_url
 ===

-Provides the URL for an asset server, as a template context variable.
+Provides `{{ ASSET_SERVER_URL }}` (the URL for an asset server) as a template context variable.
 Can be set through settings.py or by passing an environment variable to the app.

 Setup
 ---